na-na-hi/renget/archive/pcrgMTLguide.md

 -> ![](https://i.imgur.com/FhNe1PB.png) <-

 *Changelog:*
-*Last Update 2023-10-01, Added the UpdateTool Section 2023-06-06, Swapped out Links for a more recent version of Sugoi 2023-06-05, Cleaned up the info regarding Sugoi, now that some of it is included in the patch by default 2023-05-25, Translator can no longer be changed on the fly with Alt+0
+*Last Update 2024-03-04, Added a download link for V7 of Sugoi 2023-10-01, Added the UpdateTool Section
+2023-06-06, Swapped out Links for a more recent version of Sugoi 2023-06-05, Cleaned up the info regarding Sugoi, now that some of it is included in the patch by default 2023-05-25, Translator can no longer be changed on the fly with Alt+0